Malien/luar/reggie/README.md

 #### D_concat_XZ

-Concatenate string value in AS with value in XDZ.
+Concatenate string value in AD with value in XDZ.

 - X is the type of register (`R`, `ExtR`, `L`)
 - Z is the register's number

-Depending on the type of XDZ:
+Depending on the type of XDZ and AD:

-- If the type of value in XDZ is a string, it is equivalent to `S_concat_XZ`.
+- If the type of value in XDZ and AD is a string, it is equivalent to `S_concat_XZ`.
 - If the type of value is I or F, convert it to string (equivalent to `I_to_s` and `F_to_s`), and proceed with concatenation of strings.
 - Otherwise raise `string` error